discordjs/guide/guide/creating-your-bot/commands-with-user-input.md

 ![isNaN test](http://i.imgur.com/lhuPYta.png)

 So what you need to do next is check if the first argument is between X and Y. Following the idea of a prune command, you'll most likely want to use the `.bulkDelete()` method, which allows you to delete multiple messages in one fell swoop.

-With that being said, that method does have its limits - you can only delete a minimum of 2 and a maximum of 100 messages (at a time).
-There's a few ways to deal with that.
+With that being said, that method does have its limits: you can only delete a minimum of 2 and a maximum of 100 messages (at a time).
+Fortunately, there are a few ways to deal with that.
 One of those ways would be to just check the value of the `amount` variable, like so:

 ```js
 if (isNaN(amount)) {